Tarun-MR/Fetch/README.md

      print(f" * Running on http://{host}:{port}/ (Press CTRL+C to quit)")
      app.run_server(debug=True, port=9030)
      ```
+    make sure to update the port in app.run_server as well
 2. **File Paths:**
    - Ensure that the required CSV files (`offer_retailer.csv`, `brand_category.csv`, `categories.csv`) are present in the specified file paths.
    - Check and provide the correct file paths if there are "file not found" errors.